 - Focus on intended (integrated) value creation for the organisation and people.

 - Your own organisation’s ambitions are clearly mapped out for each management field of attention and prioritized.

 - Involvement of stakeholders guaranteed.

-- Coherence between strategic ambitions and the assets mix of Real Estate / Building, Facility Management and ICT.
+- Coherence between strategic ambitions and the assets mix of Real Estate, Facility Management and Information Technology.

-- Promotes dialogue about mutual coordination between Real Estate / Building, Facility Management and ICT.
+- Promotes dialogue about mutual coordination between Real Estate, Facility Management, Information Technology and Human Resources departments.

 - Quick insights into status if performances are achieved and/or adjustment is required.